wanM5078/bike_share_analysis/README.md

    - bar chart: Total Rides per Month

 ### Export
-For further analysis in other visualization software, such as Tableau, export the clean data frame to a .csv file.
+For further analysis in other visualization software such as Tableau, export the clean data frame to a .csv file.
 Remove unnecessary columns in the data frame that were not used in the earlier analysis to significantly reduce the output file size.

 ## Presentation
 Prepare a presentation slide using the charts exported from R Studio to answer the business task.